• Governance Documents

 3.5

 The Chair is bound, in the same way as all other ESS Board members, by the provisions of the Code of Conduct and of standing orders 2.3 and 2.4 in respect of the registration and declaration of interests.
-Where a conflict of interest arises during the course of a meeting, the Chair will not be further involved in that part of the meeting affected by the conflict, and his or her nominated deputy will preside at that part of the meeting until conclusion of the relevant business.
-Where a conflict of interest for the Chair arises out with a Board meeting, the Chair will not be involved in the business affected by the conflict, whether in discussion, in secure electronic communication, or by any other means.
-Before reaching a conclusion in either of these circumstances, the Chair may consult other ESS Board members as he or she considers necessary and appropriate.
+Where a conflict of interest arises during the course of a meeting, the Chair will not be further involved in that part of the meeting affected by the conflict, and the nominated deputy will preside at that part of the meeting until conclusion of the relevant business.
+Where a conflict of interest for the Chair arises outwith a Board meeting, the Chair will not be involved in the business affected by the conflict, whether in discussion, in secure electronic communication, or by any other means.
+Before reaching a conclusion in either of these circumstances, the Chair may consult other ESS Board members as they consider necessary and appropriate.
 The Chair can be challenged on their interpretation of their conflict of interest by the Chair of the Audit and Risk Committee.
 A record of the area of potential conflict and of the action taken will be retained by the ESS Secretariat.

 4. Ordinary Meetings